 A wonderful way to spend a winter evening is to ride down to the coastal town of Aberdeen after sightseeing on Victoria Peak and have dinner on a famous floating seafood restaurant boat such as the Jumbo.
 The weather in January is generally fine and dry and often sunny, and it can make for a nice walk down the peak to Aberdeen along the country park trails.

-Travel: Early January is a low travel period, but the Spring Festival period is the busiest travel time all over the country.
-Tickets for flights to Hong Kong and between Hong Kong and destinations in China may be difficult to get.
+January is a shoulder season travel period, but the Spring Festival period is the busiest time for travel all over China.
+Tickets for flights to Hong Kong and between Hong Kong and destinations in mainland China may be difficult to get.
 Contact our professional travel advisor to design a Hong Kong tour.